-Enjoy this classic Macaroni Salad with tender salad macaroni, creamy mayo, savory dill, cubes of cheddar, chopped red onion, and crunchy celery.
+Have a craving for old fashioned macaroni salad with cheese just like Gramma used to make?
+Enjoy this easy Macaroni Salad recipe with tender salad macaroni, creamy mayo, savory dill, cubes of cheddar, chopped red onion, and crunchy celery.

 Macaroni is a type of pasta, therefore macaroni salad is a type of pasta salad.
 Typically tossed with a mayonnaise-based dressing, it often features chopped celery, onion, and bell pepper.